Source: Chapter in the book "Drawing the Kafr Qasem Massacre", Samia Halaby, Schilt Publishing, 2016

 We appeal - in the very midst of the onslaught launched against us now for months - to the Arab inhabitants of the State of Israel to preserve peace and participate in the upbuilding of the State on the basis of full and equal citizenship and due representation in all its provisional and permanent institutions.

 In the following six months, the other half of the seventy-seven massacres (out of one hundred and fifty-six war crimes listed in the Atlas of Palestine 1917-1966) committed by the Israelis established their practice of using massacres as a well-tried weapon of ethnic cleansing.
-Jabotinsky’s plan15 was working as Ben Gurion was turning the myth into a fact; Palestine almost became a “land without people”.
+Jabotinsky’s plan was working as Ben Gurion was turning the myth into a fact; Palestine almost became a “land without people”.

 Another example of Israel ethnic cleansing arose after the signing of the first Armistice agreement between Israel and Egypt on 24 February 1949.
 This agreement allowed the Egyptian forces to withdraw from a besieged enclave in with their arms.
 Two villages, Faluja and Iraq al Manshiyya, lay within this enclave that the Egyptian forces were defending.
 Under the Armistice agreement endorsed by the U.N., Israel guaranteed the safety, the life, and property of these two villages, which the defending Egyptian forces had to leave behind.
 Disregarding its agreement with the U.N. and Egypt, Israel terrorized the two villages with indiscriminate shooting, constant curfews, looting, and attempted rape.
 Three weeks later, Israel forcibly expelled the population in stark violation of the Armistice Agreement.